emeryberger/PC-Resources/README.md

 python3 mail-pc-re-conflicts.py --conference=osdi21 --sender-name="Jay Lorch" --sender-email="jaylorch@gmail.com" --sender-password="abcdefghijklmnop" --reply-to="osdi21chairs@usenix.org" --subject="[OSDI '21] Conflicts to vet" --form-url="https://forms.gle/whatevergooglegivesyou" --signature="Angela Demke Brown and Jay Lorch, OSDI '21 co-chairs" --deadline="3pm Pacific on December 7" --cc="osdi21chairs@usenix.org"
 ```

 NOTE:  This will print the emails to standard output, but won't actually send any emails.
-If the chair is happy with these, they should rerun the above command with the extra argument `--really-send`.
+If the chair is happy with these, they rerun the above command with the extra argument `--really-send`.

-7. The chair emails all the PC members via HotCRP telling them to look in their inboxes for the email asking for confirmation of unexplained conflicts, and to check their junk-mail folders if they don't see it.
+7. Optional: The chair emails all the PC members via HotCRP telling them to look in their inboxes for the email asking for confirmation of unexplained conflicts, and to check their junk-mail folders if they don't see it.
 This is useful because PC members have likely whitelisted the HotCRP mail server, but not necessarily the personal email used to send these emails.

 8. The chair waits for a while for the PC to respond.
 After the PC members report the UIDs for conflicts they also can't explain, the chair manually uses the Google Forms responses to create a CSV file `confname-reported-uids.csv` file whose first line is:
 ```